eagmon/eagmon.github.io/_posts/2022-7-19-Agmon_lab_opens.md

 ---
 layout: post
-title: The Agmon Lab is Open
+title: The Agmon Lab is open
 ---

 As of today, the Agmon Lab (also known as the Vivarium lab) is open in the Center for Cell Analysis and Modeling.